basicx-StrgV/BasicxLogger/README.md

 - Use tags to easier differentiate between different log messages
 - Log messages with IDs to easier locate them in a big log file
 - Asynchronous logging
+- Log your owne objects to a json file
+- Log to multiple files at ones
 - Supports different file formats
   - txt
   - log
   - xml
   - json

+## All Logger

+- FileLogger
+  - Allows you to log to a file
+    - Supported file formats
+      - txt
+      - log
+      - xml
+      - json
+- JsonLogger
+  - Allows you to log a custom object to a json file
+- MultiLogger
+  - You can add all your logger objects that use the ILogger interface to the multi logger and log with all of them by only using the multi logger log function
+  - Supported loggers
+    - FileLogger

 ## 📦 NuGet package